Skip to content

 • start() requires state == .ready

-• stop() is to be called when leaving the screen or exiting the experience
+• stop() can be called when the SDK is .active or .starting

 start()/stop() can be called repeatedly (e.g. start → stop → start) as long as each start() happens when the SDK is back in .ready state.